rweigel/datetick/README.md

 # datetick

-Sensible time and date tick labels for Matplotlib
+Sensible numeric time and date tick labels for Matplotlib